|HIKING DAYS||3 to 5|

 - The ascend is tough and steep, but worth every bit of effort.
 The views of the Makhtesh from the summit are amazing.

-- After the descend to the other side of the mountain, a “Jeep Taxi” will take us back to Mitspe Ramon.
+- After the descent to the other side of the mountain, a “Jeep Taxi” will take us back to Mitspe Ramon.